Open enrollment 2025-2026: Key dates, deadlines & how to prepare

 When is Medicare open enrollment for 2025?

-Medicare differs from the previous options because it’s a federal health insurance program that is only available to people 65 or older or disabled individuals.
+Medicare differs from the previous options because it’s a federal health insurance program that is only available to people 65 or older or individuals with disabilities.
 There are several different enrollment periods, depending on whether you already have coverage and the type of coverage you have.

 These are the key enrollment dates to keep in mind.
 They’re the same every year, so it’s easy to plan ahead: